|Distance||20 km||1:50 000 (Kompass 233)|

 Once you get above the volcano, you join a regular road for a while and slowly continue along a small ravine to another pine forest.
 The views from there become more and more magnificent and if you have a really clear day, you can see as far as Fuertevertuna (literally “Strong fortune”), which is together with Lanzarote, one of the Canaries’ two desert islands.

 After the pine forest you need to cross a short open part which can get really hot in summer.
 On the sharp ridge you’ll find a fancy road going all the way from Los Christianos to Mt Teide.
 We continued by going down towards Aguamansa.
 At first, the track descends quite gradually but after a while it becomes quite steep.
 On the way you can meet a few ruins which look completely human made, but no, nobody came up here to build 3 metre thick walls just for the pure fun of building stuff.
 When we reached Aguamansa, it put us back into reality.
-After all these gorgeous canyons, green forests and funny shaped rocks you come to a place full of cars and people queued for their beers and burgers from seasonal caravans.
+After all these gorgeous canyons, green forests and funny shaped rocks you come to a place full of cars and people queued for their beers and burgers from seasonal caravans and you can also see people out on a holiday in their caravan, you can click here to read more about their caravans.
 We don’t really want to stay and rather continue towards La Orotava.

 The local forest is really green and it’s hard to believe that on the other side of the mountain where we started, pretty much nothing but cacti grow.
 This is because the rain clouds almost always come from the north, get stuck in the mountains and release their water on the northern side.
 And because rain is life, it’s much greener here and it reminds us of New Zealand.